btofficiel/notes-ms/README.md

 ]
 ```

-At last, we can delete the note we can have created.
+At last, we can delete the note we have created.

 ```bash